Modern flat Earth beliefs: Relaunch

 Multi-media artist Kay Burns re-created the Flat Earth Society of Canada as an art project with her alter ego Iris Taylor as its president.
 Burns created an installation entitled the Museum of the Flat Earth, which included some artefacts from the 1970 group.
 It was exhibited in 2016 at the Flat Earth Outpost Café in Shoal Bay, Newfoundland.

 Italy

-In Italy there are no centralised societies on flat Earth.
+In Italy, there are no centralised societies on flat Earth.
 However, since the 2010s, small groups of conspiracy theorists, who carry out meetings, started to emerge and to spread flat Earth theories.
-Among these are Calogero Greco, Albino Galuppini and Agostino Favari, who organised in 2018–2019 several meetings in Palermo, Sicily, with an entry price of €20.
+Among these are Calogero Greco, Albino Galuppini and Agostino Favari, who in 2018–2019 organised several meetings in Palermo, Sicily, with an entry price of €20.